Gabrielle-Kilpatrick/salary_predictor_api/README.md

 The idea for this project came from [Predicting Year of Marriage - End to End Machine Learning Deployment with FLASK and AWS -PART 1](https://www.youtube.com/watch?v=sm5xeKal72I).
 This idea assignment also came from Michael Colbert's Digital Product Management class.
 Colbert adapted to a data science salary prediction model and Microsoft Azure for purposes of teaching, and I am a student using his content to learn new skills.

+### What I learned During this Assignment

+---

+1. I learned further details about how to create and update a requirements.txt file, as well as learning about several new packets.

+2. I learned about building a machine learning model using salary predictors, as well as how to remove and change the variables being used.
+I learned how to understand what is going into the model and what data types need to be used for the model to properly function.

+3. Finally, I learned how to use JSON to POST data into the model and make predictions.

 ### To Run This Application

 ---